MicrosoftDocs/well-architected/well-architected/reliability/design-disaster-recovery-strategy.md

 -   Try to automate as much of the procedure as you can.
 In your scripts, use declarative programming as it allows idempotence.
 When using declarative programming isn't possible, be mindful about developing and executing your custom code., Make use of retry and circuit breaker logic to ensure that you don't waste time waiting on scripts that are stuck on a broken task.
 You will only run these scripts in emergency situations, so make sure that incorrectly developed scripts will not cause additional damage or slow down your recovery process.

-    > ![NOTE]
+    > [!NOTE]
     > Automation comes with risks that you should be mindful of.
 Trained operators need to monitor the automated processes carefully and be ready to intervene if any process encounters issues, Also, to minimize the risk of automation reacting to false positives, be thorough in your DR drills, testing all phases of the plan: simulate detection to generate alerting and then move through the entire recovery procedure.
 Remember that your DR drills should validate or inform the updating of your recovery target metrics, so if you find that your automation is susceptible to false positives, you may need to increase your failover thresholds.

 -   It is best to separate the failback plan from the DR plan to avoid any potential confusion with the DR procedures.
 The failback plan should follow all of the same development and maintenance best practices as the DR plan and should be structured in the same way.
 Ensure that any manual steps that were necessary for failover are mirrored in the failback plan.
 Failback may happen very quickly following failover or it may take days or weeks, so it should be considered a separate process from failover.

     -   The necessity to failback is situational.
 If you are routing traffic between regions for performance reasons, failing back the load originally in the failed-over region is important, but in other cases, you may have designed your workload to be able to fully function regardless of which production environment it is located in at any given time.

-> Equally as important as a well-developed DR plan is a well-developed DR testing practice.
+Equally as important as a well-developed DR plan is a well-developed DR testing practice.
 Many industries have compliance frameworks that specifically require a certain number of DR drills to be performed regularly; but no matter what industry you operate in, having regular DR drills is paramount to your success.
 The following recommendations apply to running successful DR drills:

 -   Perform at least one production DR drill per year.
 Tabletop (dry runs) or non-production drills are helpful to ensure that the involved parties are familiar with their roles and responsibilities and to ensure that operators are building familiarity ("muscle memory") by going through recovery processes, but only production drills truly test the validity of the DR plan and the RTO and RPO metrics.